bgo-bioimagerie/platformmanager/doc/content/modules/module/booking.md

 For information on reservation.
 Can be set as mandatory.

-To limit supplementaries to specific choices, set name as:
+To limit supplementaries to specific choices, set choices as:

-    name:value1:value2:value3
+    value1:value2:value3

+Leave choices empty for free text

 #### Packages